 Costa Rica has been on my bucket list forever and I really want to do a adventure trip to this beautiful country.
 So much so, that I designed a full 10 days DIY Costa Rica road trip itinerary for myself – In hopes that I will make it there someday (Hey, you never know – its a small world after all!)

 Costa Rica is the perfect getaway for naturalists and outdoor enthusiasts.
 It is blessed with beaches , islands, mountains, meadows. rainforests and even mesmerizing cloud forests.
 The best way to explore is by hiring a 4×4 vehicle in Costa Rica and designing your own custom itinerary.
 Just pick the spots you would want to visit the most, check routes and get going.
-Stop where you want, explore what you desire and steer yourself in whatever direction you want.
+Stop where you want, explore what you desire, stay where you like and steer yourself in whatever direction you want.